 A corporation is a legal entity that is separate from its owners.
 A corporation can be considered a “legal person” under the law, meaning it can possess the rights and responsibilities of an individual.
 Corporations can take out loans, enter contracts, own assets, hire workers, pay taxes, and face legal issues like lawsuits.

 Generally speaking, there are two types of corporations: C corporations (C corps) and S corporations (S corps).
-We’ll discuss these at length a little later.
+This guide will discuss those types at length a little later.

 All business entities have their fair share of benefits, and corporations are no different.
 Here are a few.